dan-leo/masters/thesis/v8/4_results.md

 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/longevityEstECL1.pdf}
 	\end{minipage}}
-\caption{Battery longevity estimation sending 16-512 byte packet payloads in ECL 1 network conditions.
+\caption{Battery longevity estimation sending 16-512 byte packet payloads in ECL Class 1 network conditions.
 According to LTE vendor results, UE devices will last a couple of years up to 10 except for Nokia which will only last a few months.
 Measurements show Quectel is better than Ublox, yet Ublox reports better results than Quectel.
 MTN leads Vodacom due to Nokia's dismal performance.}
 \end{figure}

 ## Summary

 The study investigated the following metrics and estimations using a set of telemetry tests performed on LTE vendors by UE devices: power efficiency, latency, signal strength, throughput, data overhead, telemetry interval and battery longevity with significant variation observed on all of these.
 Most clearly visible is how MTN leads Vodacom in results due to Nokia's poor performance.
 Even so, there still exists a significant degree of variation among LTE vendors which supports the notion that the complexities of network configuration itself do affect quality of service as it is mandatory for LTE vendors to meet 3GPP requirements.
 More than one UE device was chosen to determine if variation is further exacerbated by type of UE, namely Ublox and Quectel, although these devices return relatively similar results.
 This shows that the cause of variation lies merely with the LTE vendors and how MNOs have them configured.
-Power efficiency tests show that devices can last 10 years on an AA battery, especially in strong signal conditions, yet variation increases in ECL 1 and ECL 2 which calls into question the ability of the UE to reach the targeted lifespan.
+Power efficiency tests show that devices can last 10 years on an AA battery, especially in strong signal conditions, yet variation increases in ECL Class 1 and ECL Class 2 which calls into question the ability of the UE to reach the targeted lifespan.
 Application developers must take into account the longevity estimate of devices depending on their installation with respect to the nearest serving cell.
 The telemetry interval estimate, which indicates the periodicity of telemetry messages to last a year on an AA battery, can be used to extend battery life prediction depending on the use case.
 A strong and overlooked use case is a push/pull model which incorporates edge computing.
 By pushing data only when complex queries arrive, much battery life is saved due to downlink energy being much less than uplink.
 This is furthered aided by the configurable eDRX interval which allows UE devices to be paged by the network serving cell(s) it is registered to.

 \newpage